 K10 and K6 Scales

 The K10 and K6 scales were developed with support from the U.S. government's National Center for Health Statistics for use in the redesigned U.S. National Health Interview Survey (NHIS).
 As described in more detail in Kessler et al. (2003), the scales were designed to be sensitive around the threshold for the clinically significant range of the distribution of nonspecific distress in an effort to maximize the ability to discriminate cases of serious mental illness (SMI) from non-cases.
 A small validation study carried out in a convenience sample in Boston found evidence that the scales perform quite well and that, in fact, the six-question scale is at least as sensitive as the ten-question scale for the purpose of discriminating between cases and non-cases of SMI.
 The K6 is now included in the core of the NHIS as well as in the annual National Household Survey on Drug Abuse.
 The K10 is in the Australian and Canadian equivalents of the NHIS.
 The K10 is also included in the National Comorbidity Survey Replication (NCS-R) as well as in all the national surveys in the World Mental Health (WMH) Initiative.
-We plan to refine the calibration rules for the scales based on analysis of data in these surveys.
-At the moment, though, the only calibration data come from the Boston validation study.
-This web site will post information on expanded calibration as these data become available.

 Two versions of the scales are presented here, one for interviewer-administration and the other for self-administration.
 Note that the K6 is merely a truncated form of the K10 in which four questions are deleted.
 The question series presented here include not only the six or ten Likert scale questions in the scales, but also a number of other questions that we routinely administer along with the scales to learn about persistence and impairment.
 These additional questions are not required to score the K6 or K10.